mpvnet-player/mpv.net/docs/manual.md

 mpv.net commands are used when mpv commands don't exist or lack a feature.

+### add-to-path
+Adds mpv.net to the Path environment variable.

 ### load-audio
 Shows a file browser dialog to open external audio files.